 While there is often an appointed attorney that has worked to investigate the claims, each individual class member can also have their own counsel, usually a member of the lead counsel’s team.

-Depending upon the type of lawsuit, you may be able to receive compensation for your damages.
-If you believe you qualify to join a class action lawsuit, an attorney can inform you of your options, and help you decide upon the best course of action.
+Depending on the type of lawsuit you want to file, you may be able to receive compensation for your damages.
+If you believe you qualify to join a class action lawsuit, your class action lawsuit lawyer can inform you of your options, and help you decide upon the best course of action.
+In such cases, compensatory and punitive damages might be available to you.
+As long as you have relevant evidence, your attorney could build a strong case for you.

 Class Action Lawsuits and Lead Plaintiff